 David Dee joined in 1981 on Eb Bass and he is still there today.
 He is the Vice-Chairman the Band and also Building General Manager, a role he took over in 1990 from Peter Bates.
 David was later joined in the Band by his brother Gerard on Baritone and his sister Tricia on cornet.
 Sadly, Ged left the Band due to work commitments.
 David is a Third Party Regional Manager - Schools PFI and hi likes are a hearty breakfast, Boddingtons Bitter, any music with a good beat, the works of Darrol Barry, the Great Escape and Steve McQueen, and the TV programme Morse with John Thaw.
 His favourite actress is Sharon Stone and he enjoys holidays in Cornwall/Devon.
 He dislikes people not turning up for engagements.
 His future ambition is to win a prize at the Royal Albert Hall.

 Des Finch came to the Band from Irlam Band in 1981, one of the very few to join from any other local band.
-He joined on Eb Bass and is still there.
-He is now a librarian of the Band.
+He joined on Bass and is still there.
+He is now the treasurer of the Band.
 A computer programmer by trade, Des lists his likes as Real Ale, any music except country music, the work of Elgar, the film Brassed Off and Inspector Morse.
-Woody Allen and Meg Ryan are his choice for big screen stars.
+Clint Eastwood and Meg Ryan are his choice for big screen stars.
 He enjoys holidays in the USA.
 He dislikes getting up in the morning and his ambition is to be on time for rehearsals.
 He lists being a father to three girls as his biggest achievement to date.

 Linda Crompton joined the Band from Eccles Borough and is currently the Soprano Cornet player.
 She started playing in 1965, her time in the Band movement includes playing with Christchurch Band and Eccles Borough before joining Cadishead in July 1987.
 Linda is now Contest Secretary having previously served as Band Secretary.